 How it all began . . .

-Helping others to sing and have fun doing it is my absolute passion - that’s why I started the community choir in May 2014 and continue to lead this great bunch of people to sing their socks off every Thursday evening
+Helping others to sing and have fun doing it is my absolute passion - I trained as a Natural Voice Practitioner and started the community choir in Gillingham May 2014 and, aside from a 2 year Covid break, continue to lead this great bunch of people to sing their socks off every Thursday evening

 There's been much publicity about the benefits of singing with other people in recent years, and this is backed by hard evidence from extensive research projects with a variety of singing groups - ranging from people with conditions such as cancer and mental health difficulties, to ordinary everyday community choirs.
 The evidence is overwhelming - singing is good for you both mentally and physically